MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \index{confidence interval!confidence level|)}

-To create a 99% confidence interval, change 1.96 in the 95% confidence interval formula to be $2.58$.
+To create a 99% confidence interval, change 1.96 in the 95% confidence interval formula to be 2.58.
 The previous Guided Practice highlights that 99% of the time a normal random variable will be within 2.58 standard deviations of its mean.
-This approach -- using the Z-scores in the normal model to compute confidence levels -- is appropriate when the point estimate is associated with a normal distribution and we can properly compute the standard error.
+This approach---using the Z-scores in the normal model to compute confidence levels---is appropriate when the point estimate is associated with a normal distribution and we can properly compute the standard error.
 Thus, the formula for a 99% confidence interval is:

 \begin{eqnarray*}
 \text{point estimate}\ \pm\ 2.58\times SE